 - Developing mindfulness (self-examination, self-reflection, introspection, and insight) within companies is the first step forward in achieving authentic higher purposes that serve, align, and integrate the interests of all major stakeholders.

-- Storytelling helps conscious leaders articulate purpose, particularly in unearthing and defining the values inherent in an organization.
+- Business storytelling helps conscious leaders articulate purpose, particularly in unearthing and defining the values inherent in an organization.
 It focuses on the behavior change required to live in alignment with those values.

 - Understanding the cultural context in a company, including its cognitive orientation patterns and communication methods, is essential to bringing a company’s operations into alignment with its higher purpose.

-- Storytelling is grounded in the spirit of collaboration, guiding leadership and employees to work together to remove the disconnect between values (an ideal culture) and norms (current or actual culture) in a company.
+- Business storytelling is grounded in the spirit of collaboration, guiding leadership and employees to work together to remove the disconnect between values (an ideal culture) and norms (current or actual culture) in a company.

-Here’s an illustration of using storytelling as a transformation architect in a change process.
+Here’s an illustration of using business storytelling as a transformation architect in a change process.

 The leadership strategy and culture in an information technology company focused on “Trust Your Neighbor but Brand Your Stock.”
 Leadership compensation was weighted more toward incentives than base compensation to avoid the threat of the company having to manage for economic decline.